1850 United States census

 Conducted by the Census Office, it determined the resident population of the United States to be 23,191,876—an increase of 35.9 percent over the 17,069,453 persons enumerated during the 1840 census.
-The total population included 3,204,313 slaves.
+The total population included 3,204,313 enslaved people.

 Although the official date of the census date was June 1, 1850, completed census forms indicate that the surveys continued to be made throughout the rest of the year.

-This was the first census where there was an attempt to collect information about every member of every household; women and children were named.
+This was the first census where there was an attempt to collect information about every member of every household and not only the head of the household.
 Slaves were included by gender and estimated age on Slave Schedules, listed by the name of the owner.
 Prior to 1850, census records had recorded only the name of the head of the household and broad statistical accounting of other household members (three children under age five, one woman between the age of 35 and 40, etc.).
 This was also the first census to ask about place of birth of free residents.

 Hinton Rowan Helper made extensive use of the 1850 census results in his influential anti-slavery book The Impending Crisis of the South (1857).

+This was the first census in which the US recorded a greater population than the United Kingdom (a year later) which it broke off from 65 years prior.